top of page

 Lemongrass and corn soup with corn confetti

-This is a soup that changed my mind about how good a soup should be.
+This is a soup that changed my mind about what a good soup should be.

-This is a This inspired contemporary soup from a master chef.
-The smooth soup has a wonderful creamy mouth-feel and the aromas of lemongrass and the hint of chili make it supreme.
-This is rather simple soup to make and one that is a true joy to eat.
-I always double the recipe, you will crave a second bowl once you have licked the first one clean.
+This is an inspired contemporary soup from a master chef.
+The smooth soup has a wonderful, creamy mouthfeel, and the aromas of lemongrass and a hint of chilli make it supreme.
+This is a relatively simple soup to make and one that is a true joy to eat.
+I always double the recipe; you'll crave a second bowl once you've licked the first one clean.

 For all recipes from this cookbook, click here.